log-oscon/Standards/README.md

 As we've said, most of what is here is not original.
 In every section you will find a list of sources that contributed to its final result.
 Some sources are also distributed along the documents for particular insight on a specific guideline.

-To all of these amazing people we say.
+To all of these amazing people we say:

     Thank You